iterorganization/Waveform-Editor/docs/source/gui.rst

    panel serve waveform_editor/gui/main.py --show

-TODO: The usage of the GUI will be written in detail once the GUI is in a further state.
+TODO: The usage of the GUI will be written in detail once the GUI is in a further state of development.